How to start a business in Singapore: Complete startup guide 2024

 Create a business bank account

-Once ACRA sends the Certificate of Incorporation, companies can open a corporate bank account with any major bank or a fintech provider in Singapore.
+Once ACRA sends the Certificate of Incorporation, companies can open a corporate bank account with a fintech provider, digital bank or any major banks in Singapore.
 A new startup might prefer using a fintech firm like Airwallex for its digital-first approach.
 Its Business Account is a robust platform that offers multi-currency accounts, high-speed international transfers, Borderless cards, expense management, and batch bill payments - all in one account.
 Its cost-effective rates let new businesses stretch their financial resources and supports their sustainable growth in these critical early years.
+Be sure to compare business bank accounts to find the best fit for your needs.

 Airwallex’s account opening process is just as seamless as registering a company.
 Creating an account costs SGD 0 and the business verification process happens entirely online, without an in-person visit.
 Once all your documents are in, your Singapore Business Account is ready for use in a few working days.